Insurance arranged for the ordinary and the extraordinary

 - Abuse Cover (not generally included but available if required)

-Please also note that we can include within your insurance additional activities – such as Yoga, Baby Massage and other Holistic Therapies.
+We can include additional activities such as Yoga, Baby Massage and other Holistic Therapies within your insurance.

-To obtain a quotation, please complete the Enquiry/Application Form.
+To join and obtain a quotation, please access the relevant application form below.
 We will usually call you to discuss the application and to ensure we have a full understanding of your requirements.

 Summary of the Covers